-BLM currently puts the burden of destocking on the livestock seasonally, in compliance with the Taylor Grazing Act and the Wild Horse and Burro Act.
-Livestock can be confined to specific pastures, limited periods of use, and specific seasons-of-use to minimize impacts to vegetation during the critical growing season and to riparian zones during the summer months.
+Furthermore, simply re-allocating livestock Animal Unit Months (AUMs) to accommodate an increase wild horse numbers would not achieve a TNEB.
+Livestock can be confined to specific pastures, limited periods of use, and specific seasons-of-use so as to minimize impacts to vegetation during the critical growing season and to riparian zones during the summer months.
 Wild horses on the other hand are present year-round and their impacts to rangeland resources cannot be controlled through establishment of a grazing system.
 Thus, impacts from wild horses can only be addressed by limiting their numbers to a level that does not adversely impact rangeland resources and other multiple uses.
-BLM policy is that at appropriate levels, conservatively stocked livestock grazing and appropriate levels of wild horses can be sustained and allow for healthy range conditions.

 Livestock grazing can only be reduced or eliminated following the process outlined in the regulations found at 43 CFR Part 4100 under the authority of the Taylor Grazing Act.
 Removal or reduction of livestock does not meet the need for the proposed action and is beyond the scope of the decision to be made.
 Furthermore, these changes cannot be made through a wild horse gather decision.